Gum Correction

 The first step we undertake is a thorough and robust examination of your gums followed by a diagnosis of the potential problem.
 We always invite patients for an initial consultation to perform the examination, discuss their issue and explain the variety of potential causes and treatment options suitable to their circumstances.

 Once we have agreed upon the most suitable treatment plan, we can help our patients visualise the result either with an imitation of the final situation on a stone plaster model (known as a wax-up) or a virtual aesthetic plan (Digital Smile Design®, digital smile planning).
-Thanks to this innovative technology, we can not only analyse the problems in the best possible way and determine the necessary corrections, but also simulate the aesthetic changes before the actual treatment starts and discuss them with you.
+Thanks to this innovative technology, we can not only analyse the problems in the best possible way and determine the necessary corrections but also simulate the aesthetic changes before the actual treatment starts and discuss them with you.

 In some instances, we may need to first address other factors that are the likely cause of the gum issue.
 For example, if the bone and root surface covering the gum is receding due to grinding or periodontal disease or a combination of both, it is important to first address and solves these issues before starting any cosmetic procedure.
 As a rule, the preconditions for aesthetic gum surgery are healthy and decay-free teeth where no root canal infections are present, and no active periodontal disease can be identified.